-In this context, the application of BQP’s quantum-inspired evolutionary optimization offers an important alternative.
-By encoding discrete spin states through probabilistic amplitudes and updating them with quantum-inspired operators, BQP provides a more efficient search of the energy landscape.
-The comparison between GA and BQP shows that for uncertainty-aware optimization, BQP achieves comparable objective values at significantly reduced computational times.
-This efficiency advantage shows the potential of quantum-inspired approaches for complex Hamiltonian-based models where classical methods scale poorly.
-Moreover, the success of BQP in this study emphasizes that hybrid strategies, which borrow from quantum principles while running on classical high-performance computing platforms, can serve as an effective placeholder until large-scale quantum hardware becomes more accessible.
+{Table \ref{tab:comparison} also highlights the accuracy advantage of BQPhy's QIEO over both SA and GA for different lattice structures.
+The lower optimum value is the better solution, as it represents the optimal solution in a minimization problem.
+For all cases, the optimum solution is slightly better for QIEO when compared with GA and SA, but the optimal lattices obtained from these are quite different (see Fig. \ref{fig:problem3_opt}).} This efficiency advantage shows the potential of quantum-inspired approaches for complex Hamiltonian-based models where classical methods scale poorly.
+Moreover, the success of BQPhy Q-NOW QIEO in this study highlights that hybrid strategies, which leverage quantum principles while operating on classical high-performance computing platforms, can serve as an effective interim solution until large-scale quantum hardware becomes more accessible.

 Future work will extend the present framework along several directions.
-First, while the current study focuses on a $10 \times 10$ lattice, larger and higher-dimensional systems remain to be investigated, where the computational burden of GA may become prohibitive and the benefits of BQP more pronounced.
+First, while the current study focuses on a maximum $50 \times 50$ lattice, larger and higher-dimensional systems remain to be investigated, where the computational burden of GA may become prohibitive and the benefits of BQPhy Q-NOW QIEO more pronounced.
 Second, additional forms of uncertainty, such as variations in long-range weight parameters $\omega_{j}$ or lattice geometry, could be incorporated to further evaluate robustness.
-Third, the role of long-range interactions modeled via Gaussian distributions could be explored in more detail under uncertainty to assess their contribution to critical phenomena such as the ferromagnetic–paramagnetic phase transition.
-Finally, the comparative performance of GA and BQP across these more demanding scenarios will help clarify the domains in which quantum-inspired methods consistently outperform classical optimization.
+Third, the role of long-range interactions, modeled via Gaussian distributions, could be explored in more detail under uncertainty to assess their contribution to critical phenomena, such as the ferromagnetic–paramagnetic phase transition.
+Finally, the comparative performances between GA, SA, and QIEO across these more demanding scenarios will help clarify the domains in which quantum-inspired methods consistently outperform classical optimization.